PaloAltoNetworks/docusaurus-openapi-docs/packages/docusaurus-plugin-openapi-docs/README.md

 | `sidebarGenerators`  | `object`  | `null`  | Optional: Customize sidebar rendering with callback functions.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |

 > You may optionally configure a `sidebarOptions`.
 In doing so, an individual `sidebar.js` slice with the configured options will be generated within the respective `outputDir`.
+> Use `x-position` vendor extension (or the front matter `position`) on operations to explicitly order sidebar items.

 `versions` can be configured with the following options: